Choose how to authorize access to queue data in the Azure portal

 To switch to using the account access key, click the link highlighted in the image.
 If you have access to the account key, then you'll be able to proceed.
-However, if you lack access to the account key, you'll see an error message like the following one:
+However, if you lack access to the account key, the Azure portal displays an error message.

-Notice that no blobs appear in the list if you do not have access to the account keys.
+Queues are not listed in the portal if you do not have access to the account keys.
 Click on the Switch to Azure AD User Account link to use your Azure AD account for authentication again.

 Default to Azure AD authorization in the Azure portal